Stock events for Olin Corp. (OLN)

 OLN’s Geographic footprint

-Olin has a significant international presence, operating in over 15 countries and serving customers in nearly 100 countries worldwide.
-Approximately 33% of Olin's 2023 sales were generated outside of the U.S., with a presence in geographic regions such as Europe, Asia Pacific, and Latin America.
-The company's largest integrated product sites have deep-water access, enabling it to reach global markets.
+Olin Corporation has a significant international presence, operating in over 15 countries and serving customers in nearly 100 countries.
+Approximately 33% of Olin's 2023 sales were generated outside of the U.S., with 32% of its Chlor Alkali Products and Vinyls segment sales coming from international markets.
+The company's production sites include chlor-alkali plants, vinyl facilities, epoxy resin plants, and ammunition manufacturing centers.
+Olin's footprint emphasizes proximity to feedstock supplies and major industrial customers, with deep-water access facilitating global market reach.

 OLN Corporate Image Assessment